 Depending upon the industry and the nature of work, there can be hundreds of hazards that pose varying levels of risk, including:

 As you can imagine, this is a partial list.
-To improve workplace safety, many companies are now using artificial intelligence to their advantage.
+To improve behavioural safety, many companies are now using artificial intelligence to their advantage.

-The popularity of AI safety is primarily fueled by significant advances in deep learning algorithms, which are now capable of "learning" by simply processing large volumes of data.
+The popularity of AI safety is primarily fuelled by significant advances in deep learning algorithms, which are now capable of "learning" by simply processing large volumes of data.

 Previously, companies had to hire safety officers to ensure workers on site took safety standards seriously.
 These safety officers would monitor the use of PPE (personal protective equipment) and alert employees to different dangers in the environment.